 The VESP area predominantly encompasses Blue Oak, which are apparent in the creekside greenways and open space corridors that traverse east-west across the site, as well as isolated oak trees throughout the VESP area in both open space and development areas.
-The VESP area integrates an Oak Woodland Mitigation and Management Plan, which states the comprehensive goals and implementation measures for the protection of on-site Oak Woodland habitat throughout the VESP area.
+The VESP area integrates a Valley's Edge Tree Preservation Program, which states the comprehensive goals and implementation measures for the protection of on-site Oak Woodland habitat throughout the VESP area.
 The VESP's organization of density and land use promotes conservation of native oak trees through open space, thoughtful street design, and intensity of development.
 Where oak trees are within developed areas, the VESP adopts core principles and actions from the City's Adopted Tree Preservation Regulations (City of Chico Municipal Code Section 16.66).
-Refer to the Valley's Edge Oak Woodland Mitigation and Management
+Refer to the Valley's Edge Tree Preservation Program (Appendix E) for a more detailed description of mitigation requirements for on-site oak trees.